-Components of the standard Component Grading of evidence Indicator of meeting the standard For parents and family 1.
-Parents are informed by healthcare professionals about Respiratory Distress Syndrome (RDS), survival rates/morbidity, treatment, and short-and long-term care.
-(7) A (Low quality) B (High quality) Patient information sheet For healthcare professionals A unit guideline on management of RDS is adhered to by all healthcare professionals.
-B (High quality) Guideline Training on detection and treatment of RDS in the neonatal intensive care unit (NICU) is attended by all healthcare professionals.
+Со mponent Grading of evidence Indicator of meeting the standard For 1. parents and family Parents are informed by healthcare professionals about Respiratory Distress Syndrome (RDS), survival rates/morbidity, treatment, and short- and long-term care.
+(7) A (Low quality) B (High quality) Patient information sheet For 2. healthcare professionals A unit guideline on management of RDS is adhered to by all healthcare professionals.
+B (High quality) Guideline 3.
+Training on detection and treatment of RDS in the neonatal intensive care unit (NICU) is attended by all healthcare professionals.
 (8) A (Low quality) B (High quality) Training documentation 4.
 A unit guideline to determine which pregnant women have to be transferred for care to a perinatal centre is adhered to by all healthcare professionals.
-(9) (see TEG Birth & transfer) A (Moderate quality) Guideline, audit report For neonatal unit 5.
-A unit guideline to ensure a standardised approach to initial stabilisation after birth for newborn infants at risk of RDS is available and regularly updated, including B (High quality) Guideline access to blended oxygen (10) access to CPAP from birth (2) access to manual ventilation with devices that control A (High quality) A (High quality) A (Moderate quality) pressures (11)access to pulse oximetry from birth (12) A (Low quality) 6.
+(9) (see TEG Birth & transfer) A (Moderate quality) Guideline, audit report For r neonatal unit 5.
+A unit guideline to ensure a standardised approach to initial stabilisation after birth for newborn infants at risk of RDS is available and regularly updated, including B (High quality) A (High quality) A (High quality) A (Moderate quality) Guideline access to pulse oximetry from birth (12) A (Low quality) 6.
 A unit guideline is available and regularly updated including surfactant administration, criteria for intubation, and ventilation strategies with optimal lung protection.
 (1,13-16) A (High quality) B (High quality) Guideline For hospital 7.
 Training on management of RDS is ensured.
-B (High quality) Training documentation
+B (High quality) Training documentation 16

-Access to radiology, biochemistry, and blood gas analysis is provided throughout the 24 hours.
-B (High quality) Audit report A unit guideline and evidence of quality improvement initiatives are available within the obstetric service to optimise the use of prenatal corticosteroid therapy.
-(5) (see TEG Birth &amp; transfer) A (High quality) B (High quality) Guideline, audit report For health service Women at risk for very preterm birth are referred in a timely fashion for expert care during pregnancy and delivery.
-(17) (see TEG Birth &amp; transfer) A (High quality) Audit report
+8. Access to radiology, biochemistry, and blood gas analysis is provided throughout the 24 hours.
+B (High quality) Audit report 9.
+A unit guideline and evidence of quality improvement initiatives are available within the obstetric service to optimise the use of prenatal corticosteroid therapy.
+(5) (see TEG Birth & transfer) A (High quality) B (High quality) Guideline, audit report Fo r health service 10 Women at risk for very preterm birth are referred in a timely fashion for expert care during pregnancy and delivery.
+(17) (see TEG Birth & transfer) A (High quality) Audit report